“This post may contain affiliate links. Please read my disclosure for more info.

 What’s to stop me from running up more debt?
 Or gaining a pound or two each week until I’m right back where I started?

 Instead of setting a goal, which you may or may not achieve, what if you could change your mindset and become the type of person who’s conscious of your health all the time.

-What if you had control of your money, where your savings would tick up a bit each month, and a $900 car repair would be no sweat?
+What if you had control of your money, where your savings would tick up a bit each month, and you wouldn’t blink an eye over a a $900 car repair?